pmccullough060/Embed3D/README.md

 ## Local Development Setup
 ### Running the code
-You'll need Node.js and the .NET Desktop Runtime 5.0.5, I use the Visual Studio Community 2019 IDE.
+You'll need Node.js and the .NET Desktop Runtime 5.x.x, I use the Visual Studio Community 2019 IDE.

 ### Database
-This project has been configured for code first migrations using Entity Framework and a PostgreSQL database.
+This project uses code first migrations with Entity Framework and a PostgreSQL database.
 I opt to run the PostgreSQL instance inside a Docker container locally.

 At the command prompt: